jamesfitton/cxr/README.md

 A fully interactive map based version can be see [here](https://jamesmfitton.users.earthengine.app/view/coastxray)

+This GitHub respository includes the code and instructions to create a Coast X-Ray water occurrence output for your area of interest.

 ## 1.1 The Code

 Coast X-Ray utilises [Google Earth Engine](https://earthengine.google.com/) (GEE) to produce the outputs.
 This is a very powerful tool and if you are a new user of GEE, it is highly recommended that you take a look at the [introduction material](https://developers.google.com/earth-engine/) and to become familiar with the [GEE code editor](https://code.earthengine.google.com/) and GEE terminology before proceeding with the Coast X-Ray code.

-GEE uses JavaScript within the online code editor, however added functionality (mainly associated with the exporting of assets) can be achieved by using Python via the [Python API](https://developers.google.com/earth-engine/python_install).
-Therefore, Coast X-Ray uses Python, however, the terminology associated with GEE remains the same.
-There is also some code which runs within [R](https://www.r-project.org/).
+GEE uses JavaScript within the online code editor, however, added functionality (mainly associated with the exporting of assets) can be achieved by using Python via the [Python API](https://developers.google.com/earth-engine/python_install).
+Coast X-Ray uses the Python API, however, there is also some code which runs within [R](https://www.r-project.org/).

 ## 1.2 The Code Explained